atrx07/python-http-load-tester/README.md

-# Python HTTP Load Tester (ATRX)
+# Python HTTP Load Teste

 A lightweight multithreaded HTTP load testing tool written in Python.

-This project was built as a simple CLI utility to simulate HTTP requests and measure response performance.
+This project was built by @atrx07 as a simple CLI utility to simulate HTTP requests and measure response performance.
 It uses a **controlled structure with built-in limits** to prevent misuse and encourage responsible testing practices.

+### (installation and usage steps below)

 ---

 ## Description

-ATRX is a terminal-based load testing tool that sends concurrent HTTP requests to a target URL and measures metrics such as latency and requests per second.
+This is a terminal-based load testing tool that sends concurrent HTTP requests to a target URL and measures metrics such as latency and requests per second.

 The tool includes **safety limits and structured controls** to prevent excessive misuse while still allowing meaningful testing for development environments.